system76/docs/_articles/advanced-luks.md

 sudo cryptsetup luksDump /dev/sda3
 ```

-You should see Key Slot 1 is now enabled and has a Salt so the password is set.
+You should see that Key Slot 1 is now enabled so this confirms the new password is set.